alefore/weblog/ten-years-of-edge.md

 [counter-cyclical fiscal policy](https://ec.europa.eu/eurostat/statistics-explained/index.php?title=Glossary:Counter-cyclical_fiscal_measures#:~:text=Counter%2Dcyclical%20fiscal%20measures%20are,to%20help%20stimulate%20economic%20recovery.).

-To me this is similar to the "two-minute rule" habit formation trick: leave yourself a lot of crumbles that you can pick up whenever you happen to have a spare minute or two.
+To me this is similar to the "two-minute rule" habit formation trick: leave yourself a lot of crumbs that you can pick up whenever you happen to have a spare minute or two.
 These million small steps tend to add up to meaningful progress.